-The Charter Township's General Fund had budgeted expenditures of \$16,155,624 in 2019, with actual expenditures amounting to \$15,053,608.
-The net effect for 2019 shows an excess of revenue over expenditures (prior to other financing sources and uses) of \$1,051,739.
-After factoring in the net other financing uses of \$1,106,856, expenditures and other financing uses exceeded revenue by \$55,117 decreasing the Charter Township's General Fund balance from \$4,196,823 to \$4,141,706.
-The actual result was better than anticipated, as the Board of Trustees included in the budget the use of \$1.6 million of fund balance to be contributed to the trust fund for the unfunded OPEB liability.
-Even after this contribution, the fund balance experienced a minimal decrease.
-The positive variance was the result of actual revenue exceeding the budget by \$593,000 primarily from state sources (state-shared revenue and personal property tax reimbursement) and actual expenditures being \$1,102,016 being less than budgeted expenditures.
-Public safety experienced the largest positive variance with the budgeted expenditures as a result of vacancies that remained unfilled.
-All other departments experienced minor variances between their actual and budgeted expenditures.
-The December 31, 2019 unassigned General Fund balance is \$2,238,715 or 13.9 percent of 2019 General Fund revenue, which is within the recommended amount of 12-15 percent in the Charter Township's fund balance policy for the General Fund.
-The Township Board of Trustees has also chosen to assign \$1.5 million of fund balance for postemployment benefits with the intention of making an additional contribution to the OPEB trust in 2020 to further reduce the unfunded liability.
+The net effect for 2020 shows an excess of revenue over expenditures (prior to other financing sources and uses) of \$1,181,353.
+After factoring in the net other financing uses of \$1,061,698, revenue exceeded expenditures and other financing uses by \$119,655 increasing the Charter Township's General Fund balance from \$4,141,706 to \$4,261,361.
+The actual result was better than anticipated, as the Board of Trustees included in the budget the use of \$798,764 of fund balance to be contributed to the trust fund for the unfunded OPEB liability.
+The December 31, 2020 unassigned General Fund balance is \$2,264,121 or 12.7 percent of 2020 General Fund revenue, which is within the recommended amount of 12-15 percent in the Charter Township's fund balance policy for the General Fund.
+The Township Board of Trustees has also chosen to assign \$1.5 million of fund balance for postemployment benefits with the intention of making an additional contribution to the OPEB trust in 2021 to further reduce the unfunded liability.

-The Charter Township's Solid Waste Special Revenue Fund's original budgeted revenue was \$1,371,900 and the actual revenue recognized was \$1,386,988.
+The Charter Township's Solid Waste Special Revenue Fund's original budgeted revenue was \$1,377,000 and the actual revenue recognized was \$1,389,499.
 The source of this revenue is primarily from a special assessment placed on the tax bill of all residents and used for the collection of waste within the Township.
-The Solid Waste Special Revenue Fund had budgeted expenditures of \$1,371,900.
-The actual expenditures were \$1,365,688 which resulted in a difference of \$6,212 under budget.
-The net effect for 2019 reflects an excess of revenue over expenditures of \$21,300.
-This increased the fund balance of the Solid Waste Fund to \$225,416 or 16.25 percent of the Solid Waste Fund revenue.
+The Solid Waste Special Revenue Fund had budgeted expenditures of \$1,547,000.
+The actual expenditures were \$1,529,446 which resulted in a difference of \$17,554 under budget.
+As a result, expenditures exceeded revenue by \$139,947 which was still about \$30,000 less than the anticipated use of fund balance.
+This decreased the fund balance of the Solid Waste Fund to \$85,469 or 6.2 percent of the Solid Waste Fund revenue.
 The funds remaining from the special assessment will be used to pay for future waste collection and recycling programs within the Township.